 Tip: Remember to boil only live crayfish or crabs.
 Discard any dead ones before hand.
 They certainly won't taste good, and they could make you sick.
 So, get rid of the dead ones.

 When boiling a large amount of crayfish or crabs (20 lbs. or more) you may want to add small new potatoes, small to medium size onions, hot smoked pork sausage (hot Italian sausages are the best) cut into 2-inch links, and you may even include corn on the cob.
 We've added eggs on occasion to add a little more stuff to the pot.
 Be sure to have plenty of cold beer on hand to tame the hot seasoning.

 Many Cajuns will add dry or liquid crab or shrimp boil, and a cup of oil, to make the crustaceans spicer and easier to peel.

 Our Family Crayfish Farm

-"I was seven years old when my grandfather had this crazy idea of flooding our rice fields after the harvest.
-Grandfather didn't even finish grade school back in the old days but it did not diminish the fact that he was an innovator, or his ability to get things accomplished.
+"I was seven years old when my grandfather had this crazy idea of flooding our rice fields after the harvest to produce a second crop--crawfish.
+Grandfather didn't even finish grade school back in the old days but it did not diminish the fact that he was an innovator, or possessed the ability to accomplish great things.

 The Gaspard Family has a claim of being the first commercial crayfish farmers in the State of Louisiana.
 The only challenge to that claim came from the Trahan family who resided about 12 miles away in a small one-horse town called Duson.
 I think Mr. Trahan copied my grandfather's successful operation, with his blessings, and they subsequently began their own crawfish farming operation.